moroz/hatarake/app/views/pages/tos.en.html.md

 2. Every user may only create one Account.

-3. The portal does not charge any fees for publishing offers&ndash;it is entirely free of charge.
+3. The portal does not charge any fees for publishing offers&mdash;it is entirely free of charge.

 4. The User agrees to receive commercial information of the Website Owner and the Owner's Customers in the confirmation message.